isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 [^6]:  _Proceedings of the Federal Council of the Federated Malay States for the year 1917_, p.
 B57.

-[^7]: _Proceedings of the Federal Council of the Federated Malay States_, 13 November 1917, B57;  The National Archives, United Kingdom, Extract of Letter from Messrs Coode, Matthews, Fitzmaurice & Wilson to Crown Agents.
+[^7]: _Proceedings of the Federal Council of the Federated Malay States_, 13 November 1917, B57;&nbsp; The National Archives, United Kingdom, Extract of Letter from Messrs Coode, Matthews, Fitzmaurice &amp; Wilson to Crown Agents.
 (From National Archives of Singapore, accession no. CO 273/462), 267

 [^8]: “The Causeway: A Great Engineering Work Completed,” _Straits Times_, 27 June 1924, 9.
 (From NewspaperSG)